Michelle James, PhD

 About Mackenzie: Mackenzie is a bioengineering PhD student in the James and Zeineh labs.
 She's from the Land of 10,000 Lakes and 10,000,000 Mosquitoes, and she graduated from Dartmouth College in 2017 where she studied astrophysics and optical imaging.
 Between Dartmouth and Stanford, she worked in a hyperpolarized gas MRI lab.
 Her current research interests are in developing translational PET and MR imaging tools for neurodegenerative diseases.
 Mackenzie's primary hobbies are road running, trail running, and track running, but you may also spot her drinking Trader Joe's pumpkin spice coffee (year-round) or going to church.

-- Anouskha Rao, high school intern (2019) - senior high school student
+- Anouskha Rao, high school intern (2019) - Stanford University undergraduate student

 - Haley Cropper, Research Assistant + Lab Manager (2014 - 2019) - MD/PhD student at the University of Chicago